 Recovery from opioid addiction is a process.
 Detox and medication-assisted treatment help your brain recover from changes caused by opiates and opioids.
 Counseling and therapy teach recovery skills and coping techniques necessary for avoiding relapse.

 Opioid Rehab Timeline:

 Dependency refers to physical changes in the brain that make a person rely on opioids to function.
 Without opioids, a dependent person experiences painful withdrawal symptoms.
-Addiction refers to behavioral problems associated with chronic opioid use.
+Addiction refers to behavioral problems associated with opioid misuse.

 The Substance Abuse and Mental Health Services Administration separates opioid treatment into three categories:

-Let us help you find treatment that is specifically catered to you.
+Looking for opioid rehab?Let us help you find treatment that is specifically catered to you.

 Unfortunately, maintenance medications such as buprenorphine and methadone are not available at every rehab facility.
 For many people, opioid rehab begins with medical detox.